Dublin and Monaghan bombings: In popular culture

+In 1975, Irish poet Eavan Boland wrote the poem Child of Our Time about the bombings, which was published in her 1975 collection The War Horse.
+The poem was an elegy for the two infants and the full-term unborn child and its mother who died in the bombing.

+Boland herself described the genesis of the poem: "I wrote it inspired – and I use the words with care – by a photograph I saw two days later on the front of a national newspaper whose most arresting feature was the expression on the face of the fireman who lifted that child, an expression of tenderness as if he were lifting his own child from its cradle to its mother’s breast."

-The song "Raised by Wolves" by U2, from their 2014 album Songs of Innocence, references the Talbot Street bombing.
-The liner notes to the album mention Andy Bowen, a childhood friend of lead singer Bono who witnessed the aftermath of the bombings at the age of 11: "the scene never left him" and he struggled with addiction—"Bad", from the band's 1984 album The Unforgettable Fire, was written about him when he was homeless in London.
-When Bono called Bowen to ask his permission to write the song, Bowen told him he was holding a piece of the shrapnel from the bombing he had kept since then, to remind him of how it took a little piece of him.
+The song "Raised by Wolves" by U2, from their 2014 album Songs of Innocence, references the Parnell Street and the Talbot Street bombing.
+The liner notes to the album mention Andy Rowen, a childhood friend of lead singer Bono who witnessed the aftermath of the bombings at the age of 11: "the scene never left him" and he struggled with addiction—"Bad", from the band's 1984 album The Unforgettable Fire, was written about him when he was homeless in London.
+When Bono called Bowen to ask his permission to write the song, Rowen told him he was holding a piece of the shrapnel from the bombing he had kept since then, to remind him of how it took a little piece of him.

-During their Innocence + Experience Tour, the band performed "Sunday Bloody Sunday" with an animated video of a car similar to that used in the first bombing, overdubbed by a radio news report from the day as well as speech from Ian Paisley, and on the following song, "Raised by Wolves", called for justice for the 33 forgotten victims.
+During their Innocence + Experience Tour, the band performed "Sunday Bloody Sunday" with an animated video of a car similar to that used in the first bombing, overdubbed by a radio news report from the day as well as a speech from Ian Paisley, and on the following song, "Raised by Wolves", called for justice for the forgotten victims.

 In his 2022 memoir Surrender: 40 Songs, One Story, Bono disclosed that at the time he and a friend often went to browse at the Dolphin Discs record store on Talbot Street, near where the bombs went off.
-On the day of the bombings, they would have probably gone there, but due to a strike by city bus drivers that day they had to bicycle home from Mount Temple Comprehensive School instead.
+On the day of the bombings, they would have probably gone there, but due to a strike by city bus drivers that day they had to cycle home from Mount Temple Comprehensive School instead.

 The aftermath of the bombing is also portrayed in Roddy Doyle's 2010 novel The Dead Republic.